 – Miggy Torres, 2015 VIPA Composition Program Participant

 VIPA Composition Program accepts submissions for Participants and Auditors:

+Composition participants must be enrolled at a college degree institution or higher, or hold one such degree, to be elegible at VIPA 2017.
 As a COMPOSITION PARTICIPANT, you will receive private lessons from each member of the composition faculty in addition to lessons and/or masterclasses with the featured guest composer.
 Your participation also allows you unlimited attendance to all lectures and workshops, as well as free admission to all recitals, concerts, masterclasses, and participation in reading sessions with the resident ensembles and soloists, as well as collaboration with participants in the contemporary performance program.
 Each participant will receive a performance of an original composition, ranging from solo to ensemble by one of the ensembles/ performers in residence with support for electronics.
 You will also be given the opportunity to work with the performers during rehearsals of your piece.
 All concerts will be professionally recorded.
 AUDITORS are entitled to observe lessons, classes and all other VIPA events but will not receive lessons or have a work performed.
 Depending on enrollment, a masterclass for auditors may be offered.
 This will be announced at a later date.

 All application materials are to be sent electronically through the Composition Application Form.
-VIPA supports an environment-friendly and expense-free philosophy and hopes to avoid the unnecessary use of paper products, as well as the cost of postal fees.

 1. CURRICULUM VITAE or RESUME and BIO (include: educational background, schools, teachers, degrees, awards, prizes, previous festivals attended, and any relevant performances and/or professional experience)